bhuvnesh-agg/MazeX-23/README.md

 4. Stop if all sensors return 1.
 5. Take a U-Turn if all sensors return 0.

+## Maze-Solving
+For solving the maze, we use a basic Left-Hand Algorithm.
+That is, if given a choice among going straight, taking a left and taking a right; the robot always turns left.
+This works in this case as the maze has no loops.

+## Implementation
+The two motors have been defined separately in the code, and turns are made through introducing speed differences in the two.
+Following functions are used to perform different operations:
+- read_sensors: runs digitalRead on all sensors and updates the corresponding variables
+- set_speed: checks for negative speeds and analogWrites into the motors accordingly Inside the loop, the bot continuously reads from the sensors, and assigns an error value according to the approach above.
+This error value is then used to calculate PID, which sets the wheel speed accordingly.
+Turns, U-Turns and Stop are defined separately.

 ## Contributors
 - Bhuvnesh Aggarwal
 - Dushyant Agrawal